-- Always monitor your drink, and do not accept drinks from anyone you do not know or trust. - Trust your gut.
-Do not hesitate to leave or ask for help if something does not feel right. - Make a pact with your friends to watch out for one another and make sure everyone gets home safely. - Be an active bystander.
+- Always monitor your drink, and don't accept drinks from anyone you don't know or trust. - Trust your gut.
+Do not hesitate to leave or ask for help if something doesn't feel right. - Make a pact with your friends to watch out for one another and make sure everyone gets home safely. - Be an active bystander.